 Liza Valley - This valley contains steep canyons that tend to be cooler and greener than other in the Rioja Baja.
 Wines from this valley are fruit forward.

 Navarra - Traditionally, Navarra has been mostly associated with its rosé wine (rosado), made with Garnacha.
-Reds are produced from Tempranillo, Cabernet Sauvignon and Merlot, while whites are based on Chardonnay, Viura and Garnacha Blanca.
+Reds are produced from Tempranillo, Garnacha, Cabernet Sauvignon and Merlot, while whites are based on Chardonnay, Viura and Garnacha Blanca.

 Pais Vasco - Known as the Basque Country, this region is not particularly well known for wine making but does produce wines from grapes such as Hondarrabi Zuri and Hondarrabi Beltza, Bordeleza Zuria (Folle Blanche), Izkiriota Ttipia (Petit Manseng) and Izkiriota (Gros Manseng).